Old-NHO/esb_proj/README.md

 1. Open a shell and run `sudo apt update`
 1. Ensure that you have installed the essential headers and libraries: `sudo apt install build-essential`
-1. You will be writing unit tests for all your C code using [munit](https://nemequ.github.io/munit/#getting-started).
+1. You can write unit tests for all your C code using [munit](https://nemequ.github.io/munit/#getting-started).
+NOTE: We will start with writing the unit tests via simple hand-crafter test functions, and then later move to something like munit.
 1. Install Kore Web framework as [described here](https://docs.kore.io/3.3.1/install.html).
 You will use it to write an HTTP endpoint for receiving the requests for the ESB.
 NOTE: A skeleton is provided to get you started.
 However, you are strongly encouraged to go through the [Kore's simple guide](https://docs.kore.io/3.3.1/).